madphysicist/scikit-guess/doc/contributing.rst

   :func:`~scipy.optimize.curve_fit` vs. the runtime of just :func:`~scipy.optimize.curve_fit` with default parameters.
 If the latter exceeds the former, that's a win.

+See the :doc:`testing` page for information on how to run and modify the tests.

 .. include:: /link-defs.rst